adhocteam/homework/archive/middleware/README.md

 Write a checksum middleware
 ===========================

-# DEPRECATED - We are no longer accepting this assignment and will be publishing the solution by the end of September
+# DEPRECATED - We are no longer accepting this assignment!
+Check middleware.go for an annotated version of our reference solution for this problem!

 You have been asked to add a checksum to all outgoing HTTP responses, as a custom HTTP header.